 Author: Christopher Kenneally

-Christopher Kenneally hosts CCC's Velocity of Content podcast series, which debuted in 2006 and is the longest continuously running podcast covering the publishing industry.
-As CCC's Senior Director, Marketing, he is responsible for organizing and hosting programs that address the business needs of all stakeholders in publishing and research.
+Christopher Kenneally hosted CCC's Velocity of Content podcast series for more than 18 years, organizing programs that addressed the business needs of all stakeholders in publishing and research.
 His reporting has appeared in the New York Times, Boston Globe, Los Angeles Times, The Independent (London), WBUR-FM, NPR, and WGBH-TV.